niqt/swift/README.md

 # swift
-Code, example about swift and swiftui
+Code, example about swift and swiftui for the students